 Jun 27, 2019 · 7 min read

 Use less, unless your skin is seriously dry or dehydrated.
-If you’ve got normal to oily skin, a thin layer of a lightweight moisturizer.
+If you’ve got normal to oily skin, a thin layer of a lightweight moisturizer should do.

 Check the ingredients before you use a new moisturizer.
 Some ingredients in cosmetics and skincare products can actually make acne worse, even if the label says “non-comedogenic”!
 You can use CosDNA.com to check any product for ingredients that can clog pores or irritate your skin.
 Check out our quick-and-easy guide to checking products for pore-clogging ingredients!